r-lib/actions/examples/README.md

 needing roxygen2 installed locally.

 > **Security note:** This workflow uses `pull_request_target` and
 > executes R code from the pull request via roxygen2.
-Only use it on
+Sensitive
+> environment variables (including `GITHUB_TOKEN`) are cleared for the
+> steps that run untrusted code, so a malicious PR cannot use them to
+> affect the repository.
+However, untrusted code can still make outbound
-> repositories where you trust all contributors.
-For repositories that
+> network requests.
+Only use this workflow on repositories where you are
-> accept untrusted contributions, use
+> comfortable with that risk.
+For repositories that accept untrusted
-> [`pr-commands`](#commands-workflow) instead, which requires an
+> contributions, use [`pr-commands`](#commands-workflow) instead, which
-> explicit comment from a MEMBER or OWNER.
+> requires an explicit comment from a MEMBER or OWNER.

 ### When should you use it?